fggo/python/README.md

 ```

 ### Starting an App
-We’ll create just one app to do most of the work for our project and we'll add another app to manage user accounts later.
+A Django project is organized as a group of individual apps that work together to make the project work as a wwhole.
+For now, we’ll create just one app to do most of the work for our project and we'll add another app to manage user accounts later.
 The command startapp appname tells Django to create the infrastructure needed to build an app.
 We’ll use models.py to define the data we want to manage in our app.
 ```
-python3.6 manage.py startapp learning_logs
+python manage.py startapp learning_logs
 ls
     db.sqlite3  learning_log  learning_logs  ll_env  manage.py
 ls learning_logs